kjhealy/kieranhealy.hugo/content/blog/nyc-population-dotmap/index.markdown

 There's also a [higher-resolution version](ny_dotpop_n10_2020_points_minimal_2400ppi.png) which is about 17MB in size.
 Contrary to my usual practice I won't share a PDF version of this one, because it's really pretty big.

 I very much like the pointillist look of this sort of map.
 They do a good job of compensating for some of the weaknesses of choropleths even though, we have to bear in mind once again, they are ultimately representations of a block-level count.
-A natural next step (which I imagine I'll get to) would be to take the counts e.g. by race and point-map those.
+A natural next step (which I imagine I'll get to) would be to take the counts e.g. by race and point-map those with different colors.